vilterp/elm-diagrams/README.md

 ### Examples

 There are a few examples under `examples/`.
 To run them, run `elm-reactor` in the root directory of the repository (not the `examples` directory — if you run it there, the Reactor will not find the library code in `Diagrams.elm`).
+Open them in debug mode (click wrench or append "`?debug`" to URL) to see some interesting signals related to mouse picking.